 Trends around keeping or eliminating body hair change over time, but the habit of shaving off the hair that grows on us has been around since before any trends existed.
 Rumor has it we’ve been grooming away our body hair for over 100,000 years, starting by plucking it out (ouch) one by one, then later moving to actual tools.

-Back before modern conveniences like showers, shaving body hair was considered to be a way to reduce odors, infections, and pests.
-It also had cultural significance, most notably with ancient Egyptians associating shaven bodies with cleanliness and the upper class.
+Back before modern conveniences like showers, shaving body hair may have been considered a way to reduce odors, infections, and pests.
 Now, however, whether or not to shave one’s body hair is purely an aesthetic choice, and one some are starting to examine more closely.
 This is because even though all genders have body hair, only women are pressured to shave theirs off.
 A shaved body has been the ideal of feminine beauty for decades, but that doesn’t make it healthy, or—mind-blowing thought—the most beautiful way to upkeep our bodies.
 We’ll examine the ways in which giving up the razor under your arms is a surprisingly sound choice.

 Before delving into the health benefits of keeping your underarm hair in its natural state, it’s important to acknowledge, and hopefully begin to break down, how deeply seated our thoughts, opinions, and fears around body hair may be.
 Personally, I always felt pressure to shave under my arms even though I’ve partnered with many AFAB (assigned female at birth) people who didn’t, and I find under-arm hair attractive on bodies of all genders.
 When I briefly stopped shaving under my arms in college, the “EW!” response from both friends and strangers was more than I could deal with, and I returned to the habit after a few short months.
 In the time since, I maintained a weird sense of envy for those who didn’t shave their underarms.
 One day a couple years ago, thanks to caring less about what others think than I did back then, I decided to join them.